Best NVMe SSD Enclosure product boxes Best NVMe SSD Enclosure product boxes

-At some point, building PCs is bound to leave you with a spare M.2 NVMe SSD that you couldn’t find a new home for.
-The sensible solution to this problem is to put it in an enclosure and reuse it for backups, network storage, another Steam library folder, or whatever else you can think of.
+If you have a spare M.2 NVMe SSD that you can’t find a new home for, a sensible solution is to put it in an external USB enclosure.
+That way, you can instantly reuse it for backups, network storage, another Steam library folder, or whatever else you can think of.
+With cost per GB inflating due to AI demand in 2026, making the most of the storage space you already own makes even more sense.

 Product